emailjs/emailjs-tcp-socket/README.md

 **Use of web workers**: If you are on a platform where we fall back to forge for TLS, we spin up a Web Worker to handle the TLS-related computation.
 Please keep in mind that `forge.min.js`, `tcp-socket-tls-worker.js`, and `tcp-socket-tls.js` **must** in the same folder!
 If you use a different path relative to your html file, you can provide it this when you fire up the socket. **If tlsWorkerPath is undefined, no Web Worker will be started and the TLS-relatid computation will happen on the main thread!**

+**Web workers and browserify**:
+When you plan to use this socket wrapper with browserify, please browserify tcp-socket-tls-worker-browserify.js and use it to start the worker.

     // creates a TLS socket with a specific TLS worker path var tls = navigator.TCPSocket.open('127.0.0.1', 9000, {
         useSecureTransport: true,